ckrajewski/BentoCats/README.md

 ## Contribution

-I've collected a list of [Improvements and New Features](#improvements).
+I've collected a list of [Improvements and New Features](#improvements) that need to be done.
-If you'd like to help by contributing to the project, you're more than welcome!
+If you'd like to help by contributing to the project, you're more than welcome to!

 ## Install and run